Shinjiro Hiyama the Pinch-Hit God - The Clutch Performer Who Electrified Koshien

 23 Years of Hanshin Life

 Hiyama played exclusively for Hanshin from 1991-2013.
 Career totals: 1,819 games, .261 average, 163 home runs, 586 RBIs.
 His 23-year tenure ranks among Hanshin's longest, spanning the dark ages through 2003 revival, 2005 championship, and 2010s rebuilding.
-Hiyama stated at retirement that playing for Hanshin was his life's greatest happiness, moving fans to tears.
+At retirement, Hiyama expressed that playing for Hanshin was his life's greatest happiness, moving fans to tears.
 His farewell game featured a pinch-hit appearance producing a dramatic final hit.

 Hiyama's Legacy